Guardians of the Galaxy (film): Post-production

 In November 2013, Gunn stated that he attempted to use as many practical effects as possible while filming to aid the use of CGI and motion capture during post-production, saying, "Our sets are enormous.
 We have a prison that is 350,000 pounds of steel.
 Anybody who knows me knows I love the mix of practical and CGI effects ...
 I can't wait for people to see it, because it's astonishingly beautiful."
 After the release of Thor: The Dark World, Feige stated that the Infinity Stones would be a focus in the film, as well as going forward into the Phase Three slate of films within the MCU.
+Gunn originally wrote the scene of the Collector explaining about the origins of the Infinity Stones in one hour and a half, only to then be told by Marvel Studios that they were incidentally thinking about including the Power Stone in his film, an idea that Gunn found cool to use, thus subsequent MCU filmmakers involved in the long-planned story of Avengers: Infinity War (2018) based themselves on Gunn's backstory for the Stones.
 In a separate interview for The Dark World in November, Feige added that a third, unknown Infinity Stone would be seen in the film, referred to as the "Power Stone" by the Collector.
 The mid-credits scene in The Dark World revealed Lovibond's role as the Collector's slave, later named Carina.
 In December 2013, Marvel confirmed that Diesel would voice Groot.

 A few weeks of additional filming, involving the film's main cast and crew, occurred in March 2014 at Walt Disney Studios in Burbank, California.
 In April 2014, Gunn described Thanos as the "head of the snake" in the film, and confirmed he would appear via performance capture.
 In May 2014, Gunn stated that the film features an "enormous" amount of smaller and minor characters from the Marvel Universe, adding that he felt the film had the most characters overall of any Marvel Studios film to date.
 Costume supervisor Dan Grace added to this by saying, "We really, really get the feeling of the scale and scope of the galaxy.
 We visit five planets, we see a hundred different races."
 The film introduces the alien race Sakaaran, who act as Ronan's mercenaries, as a replacement to the Badoon, as the Badoon film rights belonged to 20th Century Fox.